whot/ratbag-python/README.md

 in the `ratbag` module (`ratbag/__init__.py`).
 This provides the various high-level entities like `Device`, `Profile` and `Resolution`.

-The drivers are in the `ratbag.drivers` module (`ratbag/drivers/drivername.py`) and the API for drivers and helpers are in `ratbag/drivers/__init__.py`.
+The drivers are in the `ratbag.driver` module (`ratbag/drivers/drivername.py`) and the API for drivers and helpers are in `ratbag/drivers/__init__.py`.